sethreidnz/redux-react-introduction-tutorial/07-Multiple-Reducers.md

 ```

 In this step I have added all the required code to create the actions, action creators, the seperate reducers and using combine reducers to bring it all together.
-It might seem like a lot of code but in my more advanced tutorial that will follow this one I will show you how you can generalise a lot of this code to reduce the boilerplate.
+It might seem like a lot of code but in my more advanced tutorial that will follow this one I will demonstrate how you can generalise a lot of this code to reduce the boilerplate.

 ``` javascript
 import { createStore, applyMiddleware, compose, combineReducers } from 'redux';